Pwd9000-ML/blog-devto/posts/Github-Actions-Shells/Github-Actions-Shells.md

 - Custom shell

-You can set the shell value to a template string using `command […options] {0} [..more_options]`.
+You can set the shell value to a template string using: `command […options] {0} [..more_options]`.
 GitHub interprets the first whitespace-delimited word of the string as the command, and inserts the file name for the temporary script at `{0}`.

 For example: